openedx-unsupported/edx-app-ios/Pods/Segment-Appboy/README.md

 #import "SEGAppboyIntegrationFactory.h"
 ```

-**Note:** When using Swift Package Manager, you will need to import the SDK using `import Full_SDK` or `import Core` depending on which package you are using.
+**Note:** When using Swift Package Manager, you will need to import the SDK using `import AppboySegment` or `import AppboySegmentCore` depending on which package you are using.

 And add the following lines: